charonsboat/vagrant-boxes/windows/8.1/README.md

 How to set up a base box with Windows 8.1 for use with Vagrant.

+**Note: The [Microsoft Edge Dev Platform](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) now has prebuilt images available for specific versions of Windows if you don't want to go through the process of building your own box.**

 ## getting the base image

-Download the image from the [Microsoft Edge Dev Platform](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
-Choose the Virtual Machine you want to use (in this case, `IE11 on Win81`), and then choose the `VirtualBox` platform.
+Download the image from the [TechNet Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-8-1-enterprise) (you will need to log in to download the image).

-Alternatively, you can use your own copy of Windows if you have a license.
+Alternatively, you can use your own copy of Windows if you have the `.iso`.

 ## creating the virtual machine